Hoardings or site fences are required to separate a building from the highway while any type of building works are being carried out.

 Erecting hoardings or fencing on the highway:

-Any hoarding found to be illegally erected on the highway will incur an initial charge of £302.00, after which the normal extension fee will apply.
+Any hoarding found to be illegally erected on the highway will incur a fine of £113.00, then £27.00 per square metre added.

-Failure to advise the County Council that a hoarding has been removed from the highway will incur a £239.00 fine.
+Failure to advise the County Council that a hoarding has been removed from the highway, or requires extension to the period of time it is required, will incur a £242.00 fine.